Our Staff

 Send Marly an email

 Rhea Miller is LCLT’s Community Liaison.
-Formerly she filled the position of Assistant Director of LCLT.
-Prior to her work with LCLT, she served over 10 years as County Commissioner of San Juan County, with an emphasis on environmental protection and sustainability in housing, agriculture, and people.
+Formerly, she filled the position of Assistant Director of LCLT.
+Prior to her work with LCLT, she served for over 10 years as County Commissioner of San Juan County, with an emphasis on environmental protection and sustainability in housing, agriculture, and people.
 She has a long history as a community organizer with international experience.
-(See: tedxtalks.ted.com/video/When-we-change-the-way-we-look).
-Rhea was a founding member of the LCLT, and has provided countless hours of volunteer help, from painting trim for new construction to facilitating Board of Directors meetings.
+(Watch Rhea’s TEDx talk here).
+Rhea was a founding member of LCLT and has provided countless hours of volunteer help, from painting trim for new construction to facilitating Board of Directors meetings.
 She directed the LIFE farm to school program for a year.
-She now serves as Assistant Director managing SARD interns, writing for the newsletter and website, and assisting in the purchasing and programing for Stonecrest Farm.
-She has a special interest in indigenous spirituality, the new sciences and the building of community.
+She has a special interest in indigenous spirituality, the new sciences, and the building of community.
 Rhea authored the book Cloudhand, Clenched Fist: Chaos, Crisis, and the Emergence of Community.

 Send Rhea an email